 The gathering, at the University of Oregon’s White Stag Building, was part of broader effort to address and prevent youth violence in the community.
 Culturally-specific mentors have been identified, by youths themselves, as playing an essential role in guiding at-risk young people onto a positive path.

-On Friday, elected leaders, members of government organizations, community service providers, advocacy organizations as well as members of the general public showed up to support mentors and to hear feedback.
+Elected leaders, members of government organizations, community service providers, advocacy organizations as well as members of the general public showed up to support mentors and to hear feedback.

 “Most of us don’t know where we’re going in life,” explained 18-year-old panelist LeeAnn Montgomery.
 “And many of us are going down a dangerous path.
 I’m 18, I just graduated, but I honestly didn’t think I was going to make it to 18 and I wouldn’t have, unless I had mentors who said, ‘Take this street, take this job…’”